 There are some great Deathstroke comics and battles, which makes it no wonder why people love Deathstroke so much.
 He has fought some of the toughest foes, including the Flash.
 But the best story has to be Identity Crisis, where Deathstroke takes out Zatanna, arguably one of the most powerful characters in the DC universe.
 In fact, he takes out multiple heroes at the same time.

 I command thee to search a comic shop (such as the popular TFAW.com) and experience all the joy that Deathstroke can bring you.
-If you are focused on the newer Deathstroke 52 version, you want to get Deathstroke Vol. 1: Legacy which contains issues 1 through 6.
+If you are focused on the newer Deathstroke 52 version, you want to get Deathstroke Vol. 1: Legacy (affiliate link) which contains issues 1 through 6.